Allow Yourself to Rest

-Lying there in bed at two in the morning, the desire machine is churning and belching out all sorts of preferences.
-“I want the pain and cramps to stop, I want to sleep undisturbed, I’m tired of feeling weak, dependent and limited.”
+Lying there in bed at 2 a.m., the desire machine is churning and belching out all sorts of preferences.
+“I want the pain and cramps to stop, I want to sleep undisturbed, I’m tired of feeling weak, dependent, and limited.”

 Then, I remember going to see dying patients.
 How I pause at the threshold.
 The pause breaks the momentum of habit.
 It gives us a choice.

 The choice, the only choice we really have, is to be open or closed.
 Open to what is unfolding or selective in our acceptance.
 Actually, I don’t like the word acceptance—it has too many moral overtones.
 The word “allow” is better-suited to what I am describing.
 It’s a softer word, a word that takes me beyond accepting and rejecting altogether.
 It releases me from the whole idea of comparison, of preference for or against, of hope and fear.
 It is a resting place.